JakobBergG/Dataproject_GBM/README.md

 **Totalling 107 features.**

-_The matrices are essentially textural features describing properties of the local distribu- tion of the gray levels within the ROI based on co-occurrence of gray levels, consecutive sequence of pixels or zones with the same gray level.
+_The matrices are essentially textural features describing properties of the local distribution of the gray levels within the ROI based on co-occurrence of gray levels, consecutive sequence of pixels or zones with the same gray level.
 The intensity of a pixel or voxel is also called a grey level or grey tone_